 Every time you spend money, remember that you have everything to gain and nothing to lose by trying to save money.
 Renting a house?
 Try to negotiate a lower monthly rent.
 Getting a new phone?
 Ask for extra data on your plan.

 Whether it’s a voucher code, a cash-back offer or just a case of shopping around to find the best price, there’s almost always a way to cut the cost.
 You just need to spend a bit of time looking it up.

-Fortunately, websites or apps such as Save the Student list student discounts and voucher codes, plus countless hacks for making and saving money that could make a huge difference to your finances.
+Fortunately, websites or apps such as list student discounts and voucher codes, plus countless hacks for making and saving money that could make a huge difference to your finances.